Cloud-Cluster Architecture for Detection in Intermittently Connected Sensor Networks: Introduction

 \section{Introduction}

 The next generation of wireless infrastructure enables cloud connectivity, and with it, powerful centralized decision making based on sensor data.
-However, cloud connectivity of sensors cannot be guaranteed at all times, particularly for sensors operating over mmWave frequency bands or in complex and potentially remote environments.
+However, cloud connectivity of sensors cannot be guaranteed at all times, particularly for sensors operating over mmWave frequency bands (see \cite{5876482,5783993,6732923,6834753,7511572,8047278,8416684}) or in complex and potentially remote environments (see \cite{yasamin,pappas,zavlanos,gilIJRR}).
 Thus, a new paradigm that takes intermittent connectivity of sensors into account is needed.
-Currently, the analysis for sensor networks often adopts one of two extremes: i) a centralized architecture that is fully connected, or ii) a distributed architecture, such as peer-to-cloud, where connectivity is intermittent.
-In reality, a fully centralized case where sensors convey information directly to the cloud is faulty since connectivity to the cloud is intermittent.
-Alternatively, a distributed architecture where a sensor conveys its information directly to all of its neighbors to reach a common estimate distributively is not always feasible \cite{5978198} as this also suffers from long convergence time in large networks.
+Currently, the analysis for sensor networks often assumes one of two architectures: i) a centralized architecture that is fully connected, or ii) a distributed architecture, such as peer-to-cloud, where connectivity is intermittent.
+In reality, a fully centralized case where sensors convey information directly to the cloud, a.k.a. fusion center (FC), is faulty since connectivity to it is intermittent.
+Alternatively, a distributed architecture where a sensor conveys its information directly to all of its neighbors to reach a common estimate distributively is not always feasible \cite{5978198} as this also suffers from a long convergence time in large networks.
 Therefore, adopting either of these extremes can be problematic when the assumption of a continuously connected system is not practical, and alternatively, requiring fully distributed communication leads to an overly conservative system.